 - MASTER OF ARCHITECTURE: FIRST-PROFESSIONAL

-The graduate program is built on three levels.
-The first level is dedicated to introducing essential disciplinary knowledge and the basic skills required for the NAAB-accredited degree.
+The Master of Architecture is built on three levels.
+The first level is dedicated to introducing essential disciplinary knowledge and the fundamental design skills required for the NAAB-accredited degree.
 The second level builds upon this foundation with increasingly refined vocational knowledge and advanced professional capability.
-The final level culminates with a year of individually directed work, with master classes and a directed design research project (thesis) focused on the student’s emergent architectural interests.
-All three levels draw on the University’s extended resources and the inspiration of Los Angeles.
+The final level culminates with a year of individually directed design research, with master classes and a directed design research project (thesis) focused on the student’s emergent architectural interests.
+All three levels draw on the USC School of Architecture’s commitment to spatial justice, the University’s extended resources, and the inspiration of Los Angeles.
 Firmly rooted in an investigative mode of critical, professional practice, the program’s aim is for every graduate to be prepared for the challenges of the 21st century.

 - MASTER OF BUILDING SCIENCE

 Building Science at the USC School of Architecture recognizes that exemplary architecture requires innovative responses to natural forces.
-The integration of the study of building sciences with knowledge of current practice and new technologies creates synergistic and holistic architectural design that satisfies performative goals.
+The integration of the study of building sciences with knowledge of current practices and new technologies creates synergistic and holistic architectural design that satisfies performative goals.
+The Chase L. Leavitt Master of Building Science program addresses the need for a new generation of design professionals prepared to bring appropriate technology to the design of a sustainable environment while recognizing the critical impacts that science and technology can play in social and cultural realms.

 - MASTER OF HERITAGE CONSERVATION